PROCESS Engineering apprenticeship scheme

 How did British Sugar support you through your apprenticeship?

 British Sugar supported us through the apprenticeship by providing us with all the necessary tools to succeed in completing and gaining the end qualifications.
 We were made a part of a shift team whereby we were able to shadow technicians and gain the experience of completing jobs and learning first hand.
 Throughout the apprenticeship we were able to attend module days where subject matter experts presented us with information on specific areas of the factory and the knowledge behind each of the processes.
-We were also sent on trips to the Lake District and Outward Bound where we were able to develop our team building skills and build relationships.
+We also went on a team build in the Lake District where we were able to develop our team building skills and build relationships.
 As well as this they supported us financially to allow us to learn at a bespoke college whilst living away from home which further helped us develop relationships and key life skills.

 What do you feel were the advantages of doing an apprenticeship over other education / training programmes?